 For me, I’m a romantic and believe in soulmates and there’s that storyline here, and I had a sense of fulfilment, however bittersweet.
 I loved Riley and Josh and though I don’t recommend replaying it until the story fades a little in your mind, I want to plunge right back in because I miss them.
 And Josh’s voice.

 The game’s not perfect.
-Art-wise, it’s unpolished, the textures could be better, there could have been some side quests, even though you still meet other intriguing ghosts.
+Art-wise, it’s unpolished, the textures could be better, and there could have been some side quests, even though you still meet other intriguing ghosts.
 I also have a sense that some scenes could have been longer or there could have been more good memories because everything did feel a bit rushed and certain characters should have had more development, some scenes could have had a more detailed reminiscence from Josh.
 The story is immersive but could use a bit more work to make it truly shine.
-The core material is really good, though.
-I enjoyed it because it does cater to my romantic side and made me totally emotionally invested.
+I enjoyed the core material though, made me invested.
 I do love the idea, the island, the story and the choice mechanics, one of the endings, and definitely love Josh.
 But it’s really up to you, the choices allow for a totally different experience and I think the devs did a great job with the choice mechanics.